Einzelganger2502/Multithreaded-Chatroom/README.md

 socket passive using the listen function, marking it passive enables the socket to accept connections.
 Then I have accepted connections from the clients.
 (Here the request for conncetion is analogous to a user joining the chatroom) I have implemented the synchronisation (Use of Mutex) to handle differenct clients which in case are the users of the chat room, I have used lock_guard method as the mutex wrapper.
-There are also various Utility functions for various purposes (like assigning colors, sending and receiving messages).
+There are also various Utility functions for various purposes (like assigning colors, handling clients).

 ### Client Side Implementation Details
+This side has the send and receive message functionality, which can be used after a user has established connection with the server, any message sent and received will be displayed by the server.

 ## Learnings from the Project
 Following are the things that I have learned during the course of the Project: